chuanli11/chuanli11.github.io/_posts/2019-07-04-about-this-website.md

 Create a `js` folder in the root directory.
 Copy `jquery-3.4.1.js` and `bigfoot.min.js` there.

 Create a `css` folder in the root directory.
-Add a `default.scss` file with the following content:
+Add a `style.scss` file with the following content:

 ```
 ---